Working together to stay safe and to support young people during the Covid-19 pandemic

 Post lockdown Readiness Guide

-Post Lockdown Readiness Guide - First step planning for your youth group/organisation after the COVID-19 lockdown.
+Youth Scotland Post Lockdown Readiness Guide - Planning for your youth group/organisation from Phase 2 onwards .
 This document is a guide to being ready for Covid-19 lockdown restrictions being eased, particularly for community-based youth work groups and workers.
 You can download the guide at the foot of this page.
 The guide is designed to aid planning alongside the Scottish Government’s publication Scotland’s route map through and out of the crisis.

-Thanks to the support of some of our key funders, STV Children's Appeal, The Robertson Trust, The Gannochy Trust, The Ponton House Trust, Cattanach and Scottish Government’s Wellbeing Fund, we have been able to re-purpose some funding and add it to some new funding to offer immediate support and resources to community youth groups.
-We launched the Youth Scotland Action Fund and you can read more and apply for up to £500 on this page now
+Thanks to the support of some of our key funders, STV Children's Appeal, The Robertson Trust, The Gannochy Trust, The Ponton House Trust, Cattanach and Scottish Government’s Wellbeing Fund, we were able to launch the Youth Scotland Action Fund.
+Please note that the Youth Scotland Action Fund is currently closed but you can find out more about the findings from the fund on this page

 Adapting our training and programmes